BE-Ex STL Mission

 For more than 25 years, IMT has partnered with government, business, and philanthropy to improve the spaces where we live, work, and play.
 IMT focuses on innovative and pragmatic solutions that fuel greater investment in high-performing, energy-efficient buildings.
 IMT offers hands-on technical assistance and market research, alongside expertise in policy and program development, deployment and promotion of best practices, as well as knowledge exchange.
 Our innovations have helped reduce carbon emissions and energy costs across billions of square feet of real estate in major U.S. cities; empowering landlords and tenants to overcome barriers to mutually-beneficial building improvements; and increased overall demand for better buildings.

-Building Energy Exchange STL is a project of the USGBC – Missouri Gateway Chapter, a community of members, advocates and practitioners that gives voice to our commitment to improve human health, support economies and protect the environment through green building education and outreach.
-USGBC-MO Gateway has been the City’s education partner on benchmarking and BEPS since 2017 and will serve as the fiscal sponsor for BE-Ex STL.
+Building Energy Exchange STL is a project of the USGBC – Missouri Gateway Green Building Council, a community of members, advocates and practitioners that gives voice to our commitment to improve human health, support economies and protect the environment through green building education and outreach.
+USGBC-MO Gateway GBC has been the City’s education partner on benchmarking and BEPS since 2017 and will serve as the fiscal sponsor for BE-Ex STL.